-If you’re interested in investment opportunities for children and grandchildren, Commonwealth Funds is your primary resource.
-We are a reliable source that can help you determine the kind of account that would best meet your needs.
+If you’re interested in investment opportunities for children and grandchildren, Commonwealth Funds is your go-to resource.
+We can help you determine the account type that would best meet your child’s or grandchild’s needs.
 We also are dedicated to helping you manage a minor’s investment account so you can bring it home for them.

 Coverdell Education Savings Account (ESA)

-When you invest in an ESA, potential earnings grow with no current income tax.
-Even better, withdrawals are free from federal taxes so long as you use the money to pay for qualified education expenses, which typically include tuition, books, supplies, uniforms, room and board, computer equipment and internet service.
+When investors open an ESA, potential earnings grow with no current income tax.
+Even better, withdrawals are free from federal taxes so long as you use the money to pay for qualified education expenses, which typically include tuition, books, supplies, uniforms, room and board, computer equipment, and internet service.
 Tax-free withdrawals apply not only to college expenses, but also to elementary and secondary education expenses for public, private, or parochial schools.

 Uniform Gift to Minor Act (UGMA) & Uniform Transfers to Minors Act (UTMA)